josephsenior/Grinta-Agent/docs/api/websocket-api.md

 ---

-**WebSocket provides the real-time backbone of OpenHands, enabling live updates and responsive user experiences!**
+**WebSocket provides the real-time backbone of Forge, enabling live updates and responsive user experiences!**